 Address: Jalan Tun Sambanthan (formerly known as Brickfields Road)

 Merdeka Square (Independence Square) and the Sultan Abdul Samad Building

-One of the more symbolic things to see in Kuala Lumpur, this is the spot where Malaysia declared independence from the British at midnight on August 31, 1957, when the British flag was lowered and the Malaysian one, as you see today, hoisted.
+One of the more symbolic things to see in Kuala Lumpur, this square is where Malaysia declared independence from the British at midnight on August 31, 1957, when the British flag was lowered and the Malaysian one, as you see today, hoisted.